dapr/dapr/samples/distributed-calculator/README.md

 # Kubernetes Distributed Calculator

-This sample demonstrates a distributed calculator: each operation is powered by a different service written in a different language/framework:
+This sample shows method invocation and state persistent capabilities of Actions through a distributed calculator where each operation is powered by a different service written in a different language/framework:

 - **Addition**: Go [mux](https://github.com/gorilla/mux) application
 - **Subtraction**: Python [flask](https://flask.palletsprojects.com/en/1.0.x/) application